 What to do:

-To cover up the concrete base I collected falling leafs from trees just outside the library and pasted them with blue-tack to the trunk and base.
+To cover up the concrete base I collected falling leafs from the trees outside our doors and attached them with blue-tack to the trunk and base.

-After that I wrote a few wishes myself on the paper leafs to make a start and walked around the library with some paper leaves and markers asking the students to write a wish.
-Most of them were happy to do so, though often they needed a bit of encouragement or advice about what to write.
+We wrote a few peace wishes on the leafs to start off with and with markers and a handful of paper leafs we asked visiting students to write a wish and put it on the tree.
+Most of them were happy to do so, though some needed a bit of encouragement or advice about what to write.

 I explained that they could write what they wanted as long as it had to do with peace, for instance a peace wish for their family or a particular friend.
-Maybe a peace wish for themselves or the whole world.
+Maybe a peace wish for themselves or a wish for the world.
 They could write what peace meant to them, how they saw peace or wanted it to be.

-We were not sure if the students would participate but within a few days the empty tree was a full tree.
-The packets of blue-tack I used to paste the leaves to the tree vanished like mist on a sunny morning and I started using a glue stick and tape.
-When the surface was totally covered up I stacked the leaves between the others hoping the wishes could still be read.
+We were not sure if the students would participate but within a few days the bare tree was covered in leafs.
+The packets of blue-tack we used to attach the leaves vanished like mist on a sunny morning and I started using a glue stick and tape.
+When the surface was completely covered I stacked the leaves between the others hoping the wishes could still be read.